augustojv/cogarch-workshop-2022/README.md

-# cogarch-workshop-2022
-6th Workshop on Cognitive Architectures
+# Web page for CogArch workshop